yunnet/angular-explorer/README.md

 task `gulp`.
 The minified/uglified files are created in the `dist` folder.

 ### Versioning
-For transparency into our release cycle and in striving to maintain backward compatibility, angular-filemanager is maintained under [the Semantic Versioning guidelines](http://semver.org/).
+For transparency into our release cycle and in striving to maintain backward compatibility, angular-explorer is maintained under [the Semantic Versioning guidelines](http://semver.org/).

 ### Copyright and license
 Code and documentation released under [the MIT license](https://github.com/joni2back/angular-filemanager/blob/master/LICENSE).